-On December 31, 2020, we executed a Development and Manufacturing Services Agreement with Lonza AG and affiliate Lonza Sales AG.
-We engaged Lonza AG (and Lonza affiliates) for the development and manufacture of certain products and services along with assistance in developing the product OCX-253.
+On December 31, 2020, we executed a Development and Manufacturing Services Agreement with Lonza AG and affiliate Lonza Sales AG ("Lonza").
+We engaged Lonza (and Lonza affiliates) for the development and manufacture of certain products and services along with assistance in developing the product OCX-253.
 Under this agreement, Lonza will perform the following key activities in two stages in support of our IND-enabling program plan: first, to perform a manufacturability assessment of the OCX- 253 monoclonal antibody drug candidates, generate or arrange to be generated synthetic genes and single gene vectors and vector constructions, and conduct gene vector construct testing; and second, to generate and assess growth and productivity for cell lines to be used for synthesizing OCX-253 drug candidate.
 The agreement provides that we will pay for all raw materials and related fees.
 Further, the agreement stipulates immediate 100% payment of invoices for any stage of work worth less than GBP 50,000, and deferral of 50% of payment for any stage of work worth more than GBP 50,000 to the release of applicable batches or completion of applicable services.

 In December 2020, the sole stockholder of Legacy Ocean contributed 100% of his founders shares in the amount of 17,112,298 shares to Poseidon Bio, LLC ("Poseidon") which became the sole stockholder of Legacy Ocean.
 In February 2021, Poseidon transferred 342,244 shares of Legacy Ocean's common stock back to Legacy Ocean's founder.
 In February 2021, Poseidon amended and restated its operating agreement to allow additional members into Poseidon by issuing Class A units and Class B units in which Legacy Ocean's founder is the sole Class A unit holder who holds 100% of the voting power of Poseidon.
 In addition, certain executives and employees were granted Class B unit profit interests in Poseidon.
 These profit interests grants in Legacy Ocean's controlling shareholder were deemed to be transactions incurred by the shareholder and within the scope of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 718, Stock Compensation.
 As a result, the related transactions by the stockholder were pushed down into our consolidated financial statements.
-As of December 31, 2022, Legacy Ocean's founder held 100% of the voting power and 69% of the equity interests in Poseidon.
-The Business Combination will have no impact on the Poseidon Class B units and Ocean Biomedical does not anticipate that Poseidon will make any additional grants after the Closing.
+As of March 31, 2023, Legacy Ocean's founder held 100% of the voting power and 69% of the equity interests in Poseidon.
+The Business Combination will have no impact on the Poseidon Class B units and we do not anticipate that Poseidon will make any additional grants.

-In March 2021, we authorized the issuance of 42,176 shares of common stock in Legacy Ocean to certain persons who were accredited investors (consisting of friends and family of our company's employees) at an aggregate offering price of \$1.0 million.
-As of December 31, 2022, Legacy Ocean had issued 41,828 shares of common stock at an aggregate offering price of \$1.0 million.
-As of December 31, 2021, a total of 17,496,370 shares of common stock of Legacy Ocean had been issued and Poseidon held 98% of the voting power of Legacy Ocean.
+In March 2021, we authorized the issuance of shares of common stock in Legacy Ocean to certain persons who were accredited investors (consisting of friends and family of Legacy Ocean's employees) at an aggregate offering price of \$1.0 million.
+As of February 14, 2023, Legacy Ocean had issued 41,828 shares of common stock at an aggregate offering price of \$1.0 million.